Toggle menu

 Information

-You will be receiving a letter before April 2023 with your new council tax bill information.
-In the meantime, you can always check here: 2023/24 Council Tax Charges (PDF) [71KB]
+You will be receiving a letter before April 2024 with your new council tax bill information.
+In the meantime, you can always check here: 2024/25 Council Tax Charges (PDF) [73KB]

-The graphics below illustrate how Torridge spends its share, and which council gets how much of your council tax.
+The graphic below illustrate how Torridge spends its share, and which council gets how much of your council tax.

 Torridge District Council as the billing authority is responsible for collecting Council Tax, however the vast majority of Council Tax collected is on behalf of its Preceptors.
 For every £1 collected in Council Tax: